 GUIDELINES FOR DIGITAL IMAGES

-Include text in your email message that indicates your images are for the DIGITAL Competition and give the Category and Title of your images.
+Include text in your email message that indicates your images are for the DIGITAL Competition and be sure your files are labeled correctly.
 No watermarks (names or logos) on the images will be allowed.
 All images for the competition must be received by the deadline above.

 Receipt: Once your images are received, a confirmation of receipt will be sent.
 If you do not receive a confirmation email by the deadline for submissions, please contact us at .